For most sim racing enthusiasts, the ultimate ambition is to pursue a long-term profession out of their home simulator arrangement.

 - In-streaming Donations (i.e. Patreon)

-- F1 Esports Pro Series by Aramco has a money prize of $750,000
+Formula One Management F1 Esports Pro Series by Aramco a prize fund of work likned cash sponsorship award of $ 750,000

-That’s about 1.5 million dollars in total…
+That makes it approximately 1.5 million dollars… in total…

-Isn’t that so exciting??
+Isn’t that so much fun??

 How Much time Does A Professional Sim Racer Work?